igneus/calendarium-romanum/README.md

 day.celebrations # => [#<CalendariumRomanum::Celebration:0x000000027d9590 @title="Friday, 20th week in Ordinary Time", @rank=#<CalendariumRomanum::Rank:0x000000029e1108 @priority=3.13, ... >, @colour=#<CalendariumRomanum::Colour:0x000000029e1f68 @symbol=:green>>, #<CalendariumRomanum::Celebration:0x000000029c96c0 @title="Saint John Eudes, priest", @rank=#<CalendariumRomanum::Rank:0x000000029e1180 @priority=3.12, ... >, @colour=#<CalendariumRomanum::Colour:0x000000029e1f18 @symbol=:white>>]
 ```

-(Note how we saved some typing by defining new constant `CR`
-referencing the `CalendariumRomanum` module.)

 Unless a sanctorale is loaded, `Calendar` only counts with
 temporale feasts, Sundays and ferials.

+Note how we saved some typing by defining new constant `CR`
+referencing the `CalendariumRomanum` module.
+In fact you can save even more typing by replacing
+`require 'calendarium-romanum'`
+by
+`require 'calendarium-romanum/cr'`
+which loads the gem *and* defines the `CR` shortcut for you.
+Following examples expect the `CR` constant to be defined
+and reference the `CalendariumRomanum` module.

 ### 4. Isn't there an easier way to get sanctorale data?